webplatform/docs/concepts/mobile_web/mobile_debugging/index.md

 == Understanding hardware ==

-Debugging for mobile can be more complex and demanding than for desktop, simply because mobile devices often have a complex variety of inputs:
+Debugging for mobile can be more complex and demanding than for desktop, simply because mobile devices often have a complex variety of functions and inputs:

 * Telephone
 * Camera